jayjun/slugify/README.md

 [![Build Status](https://travis-ci.org/jayjun/slugify.svg?branch=master)](https://travis-ci.org/jayjun/slugify)

-Turn any string into a slug.
+Transforms any string into a slug.

 It works by transliterating any Unicode character to alphanumeric ones, and replaces whitespaces with hyphens.